Skip to main content

 Every Sunday evening, I spend 20-30 minutes reviewing the week:

-• How many tasks did I complete vs plan?
+• How many tasks did I complete vs. plan?

 • Which projects made progress?
-Which stalled?
+Which ones stalled?

 • Are my time estimates getting more accurate?
-(I compare Estimated vs Actual Time)
+(I compare Estimated vs. Actual Time)

 • What should next week's priorities be?